 We had so much fun making our Lord of the Rings family costumes.
 Yes, they took a lot of time to make, but we made them pretty detailed.
 I have seen some cosplayers with even more authentic and intense costumes.
-These costumes could also be made much simpler, just following the basic patterns, and still look like the characters.
+These costumes could also be made much simpler, just follow the basic patterns to still look like the characters.
 How much time you want to spend is up to you.
 Just have fun and be creative.

 Here are some more costumes for women from other bloggers:

 - Green M&M costume